LFTechFarm/Annotation-UI-V2/README.md

 The interface is split into two operative areas:

 ### 🔵 Left Panel = **Task Tools (Your Annotation Actions)**
-Used for all manual annotation work.
+Used for navigation, class selection, and annotation.

 ### 🟣 Right Panel = **Helpers (Dataset Info, YOLO, Machine Vision)**
 Used for automation, predictions, and shape detection.